 The Philippines Outsourcing Industry Resurgence in 2018

 Leechiu added that sights would be brighter for the BPO industry in 2018.
-The dual form of the PH tax reform seems to be kind with the global business outsourcing industry.
-The Association of Southeast Asian Nations (ASEAN) Summit reaffirms that the relationship between the US and the Philippines marks a stable outlook.
+The dual form of the PH tax reform seems to be kind with the industry.
+The Association of Southeast Asian Nations (ASEAN) Summit reaffirms that the link between the US and PH marks a stable outlook.